PacificBiosciences/FALCON/docs/faq.rst

 an associated contigs.

-How does FALCON avoid chimeras given homologous repeat regions an different chromosomes?
+How does FALCON avoid chimeras given homologous repeat regions on different chromosomes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Such repeats are typically called as “segmental duplications”.
 Yes, Falcon will collapse these regions if the